HarshaK1997/Sem2-ACI-1/README.md

 ### 3. Completion:
-  - If the queue is empty and the goal is not found, return failure
+  - If the queue is empty and the goal is not found, return failure.

-## Prevent Infinite Loops
+### Prevent Infinite Loops

   In graphs with cycles, marking nodes as visited only after they are dequeued prevents the algorithm from getting stuck in an infinite loop by revisiting nodes that have already been processed.